Intersec/selectic/doc/changeIcons.md

 There are some icons in selectic.
 But sometimes it is useful to change them (because you want to use yours or the same of your favorite theme).

 There are 3 ways to changes these icons:
-* Call the static `changeIcons()` method.
+* Call the static `changeIcons(icons, iconFamily)` method.
 It changes icons for all selectic components.
 * Change the `icons` property.
 It changes icons only for the component.
 * Change the `iconFamily` property.
 It changes the icons origin only for the component.
-* Call the `changeIcons()` method on the component.
+* Call the `changeIcons(icons, iconFamily)` method on the component.
 It changes icons only for the component.

 _Changes made locally take precedence over changes made globally_.